 Whether or not you can claim workers’ compensation benefits after a slip and fall or trip and fall accident, which occurred due to your own fault in the course of employment, depends on the circumstances of your case.
 That is why it is highly recommended to speak to a Los Angeles workers’ compensation attorney to find out whether you are entitled to receive such benefits as permanent or temporary disability benefits, medical care, job displacement benefits, loss of wages, and many more.

-Since workers’ compensation in California is basically a “not fault” system, you may be able to receive workers’ comp benefits even if a slip and fall accident was your own fault.
-Therefore, our Los Angeles workers’ compensation lawyer at the Koszdin, Fields, Sherry & Katz law firm explains, your claim will most likely be considered valid even if you were to blame for causing the slip and fall or trip and fall accident that left you injured but only as long as the accident took place while performing your job duties.
+Since workers’ compensation in California is basically a “no fault” system, you may be able to receive workers’ comp benefits even if a slip and fall accident was your own fault.
+Therefore, our Los Angeles workers’ compensation lawyer at the Koszdin, Fields & Sherry law firm explains, your claim will most likely be considered valid even if you were to blame for causing the slip and fall or trip and fall accident that left you injured but only as long as the accident took place while performing your job duties.

 Many workers in Los Angeles and all across California tend to think that they will have to prove negligence or carelessness on the part of their employer in order to obtain workers’ compensation benefits after a slip and fall accident, but that is not true.
 As a matter of fact, an injury that occurred in the course of employment will most likely be considered “work-related” and it even does not necessarily have to occur in the workplace.

 Our best workers’ compensation attorneys in California explain that if your injury or illness occurred as a direct result of the employment relationship between you and your employer, you may have a valid claim.

 That means that even if your on-the-job injury was caused fully or because of your own negligence, carelessness or inattentiveness, your injury would not be disqualified from workers’ compensation benefits in California.
 However, you would still face a heavy burden of proof to establish a direct connection between your activity at the time of injury and the employment relationship.